tmswfrk/bicycle-water-cooler/content/travel/California/Los_Angeles/Hollywood_Sign/index.md

 If you stick to the left of the road, you eventually come up to a dirt path with a walkaround gate.
 Don't worry, it's short, so if you're nervous about your road bike on this stretch, it's really not too bad, even if you have to walk it (it's a bit gravelly if you're not already familiar with riding road bike tires on gravel).
 You can see some of this on Google Maps, but only from single points where users have submitted images.

-{{< yt "Top of Mulholland Highway on the way to the Hollywood Sign" "https://www.youtube.com/embed/Synp8x-2C8g" "Point of view GoPro footage of a bike ride at the top of Mulholland Highway on the way to the Hollywood Sign" >}}
+{{< yt id="Synp8x-2C8g" alt="Point of view GoPro footage of a bike ride at the top of Mulholland Highway on the way to the Hollywood Sign" >}}

 You'll end up eventually in what looks like a private road that almost looks like a driveway.
 Don't worry, just get off the bike and take a walk around the gate that's along the sidewalk.